 Creating a will does not make it an open and shut decision.
-Many people believe that a will that they create with the help of a personal injury lawyer is signed and sealed permanently until you die.
+Many people believe that a will that they create with the help of a estate planning lawyer in Austin is signed and sealed permanently until you die.
 We understand that circumstances change in people’s lives.

 We highly recommend reviewing and/or updating your will at least every couple of years in order to ensure your will is current with your life.
 In some cases where a will is not updated, a significant life change can occur, such as a death in the family or a divorce, and that can complicate matters if you end up passing away without updating your will.
 We can take a look at your current will to make sure it is up-to-date.

 Is Creating a Will the Right Choice for Me?